panoplymedia/challenges/log_processing/solution/README.md

 ### Execution

+The file `parser.py` contains the code that does the processing.

 The filepath to the log file to process must be passed in as an argument to the python script `parser.py`. (e.g. `python parser.py sample.log`).
 This filepath can be relative or absolute.

 An optional path to an output file can be passed in as a second argument (e.g. `python parser.py sample.log sample_output.json`).
 This will generate an output file that can be used for ingestion into elasticsearch using the bulk API.
 The output file type should be `.json`.
 If this argument is not passed in, the output will be sent to the console.